Day 28 Arguments: 16 August 2019

 The court heard Sr. Adv.
 C.S.
 Vaidyanathan argue on behalf of Lord Ram.
 He took it through the archaeological evidence and argued that Babri Masjid was built on a temple in the 16th century.
 Further, he attempted to establish that there exists evidence of a temple dating back to as early as the Shunga dynasty (2nd century BCE).

 The court is hearing appeals to the 2010 Allahabad High Court judgment, which divided the disputed land title among the Nirmohi Akhara (suit no. 3), Sunni Waqf Board (suit no. 4) and Lord Ram (suit no. 5).

 The legal dispute arose on 22 December 1949, when Hindu idols were placed under the Babri Masjid dome.
 On 29 December, the Additional Civil Magistrate of Faizabad placed the site under the custodial responsibility of the State under the Code of Criminal Procedure, 1898.

 In 1959, the Nirmohi Akhara filed a title suit seeking possession of the disputed land.
 In 1961, the Sunni Waqf Board did the same.
 In 1989, both were named as defendants in the Allahabad High Court, when Deoki N Agarwal filed a suit on behalf of Lord Ram.

-Currently, the Supreme Court is hearing senior advocates K Parasaran and CS Vaidyanathan present arguments on behalf of Lord Ram.
-On 14 August, CS Vaidyanathan argued that the Hindu belief is that the site is Ram Janmabhoomi, which pre-dates the construction of any mosques.
+Currently, the Supreme Court is hearing Sr. Advs.
+K. Parasaran and C.S.
+Vaidyanathan present arguments on behalf of Lord Ram.
+On 14 August, Sr. Adv.
+C.S.
+Vaidyanathan argued that the Hindu belief is that the site is Ram Janmabhoomi, which pre-dates the construction of any mosques.

 The bench assembled at 11.01 AM.